snmcwilliams/final-project/README.md

 * Media queries
 * ":nth child" to style series of elements
 * Image carousel with 3 images
-* Javascript - _The modal is a work in progress.
-It does work properly, as it is, however I would like for the content to only be visible in the modal and not on the page._
+* Javascript - _The modal is a work in progress as each image on the page should have its own unique content._

 There are no special instructions.